Reviewer’s Beat: Moulin Rouge!

 On Broadway: Breakout Hits & Big Name Buzz

 As we turn the corner to the Tony Awards’ home stretch, major star wattage fills the theatres of Broadway.

 Jonathan Freeman and Aladdin's 'Whole New World' on Broadway

 In Aladdin, there is no doubt about the source of all infamy: Jafar, the sultan’s manipulative vizier scheming for control of the fictional Arabian city of Agrabah.
 And without question, Jonathan Freeman—who has played Jafar for a quarter century, in Disney’s animated film version and its sequel, television series, and video games—personifies Jafar’s fiendishness.

 Reviewer's Beat: My Fair Lady's New Cast Members

 Gorgeous and wonderfully cast when it opened in April, 2018, My Fair Lady’s longevity has opened it up to a handful of distinguished replacements, starting with Laura Benanti who stepped into the role of Eliza Doolittle.

 10 Magic Shows to See Now in NYC

 New York has a robust magic community (fittingly) hiding in plain sight.
-Some of the world’s top magicians stage mind-blowing shows in the city every week, assisted with state-of-the-art production and one-of-a-kind settings like the oldest magic shop in the city.
+Some of the world’s top magicians stage mind-blowing shows in the city every week, immersing you in the mystery with state-of-the-art production and one-of-a-kind settings like the oldest magic shop in the city.
+These long-running productions with regularly scheduled performances are only-in-New-York pieces of entertainment you can view again and again (maybe figuring out some of the illusions along the way!).
 Be astounded and amazed at these 10 shows currently running in New York.
-Abracadabra!

 NYC's Immersive Theater for Kids: Pip’s Island